-Each volunteer physically contributes to the conservation of desert elephants in Namibia.
-Volunteers immediately see the positive difference their contribution makes to the human-elephant conflict.
-This project is real grass roots conservation work, taking a holistic approach to conservation, working with communities to ensure that humans and elephants can live peacefully and successfully together.
+Each volunteer contributes to the conservation of desert elephants in Namibia and volunteers can immediately see the positive difference their contribution makes to the human-elephant conflict.
+This project is real grass roots conservation work, taking a holistic approach by working directly with communities, to ensure that humans and elephants can live peacefully and successfully together.

 The project was established to ensure that elephants and humans could successfully live side by side.
 The goals of the programme are three-fold

 - To support local communities in infrastructure repairs and building projects

 This includes constructing new walls around water points, allowing elephants access to water without breaking pipes or damaging pumps; constructing walls around crops and homesteads, upgrading classrooms and building new facilities as required.

 - To monitor and report on the Damaraland elephant population

 In order to understand the movements and territories of these elephants, plan which farms and smallholdings may be at risk and identify potential conflict situations, volunteers spend one full week every fortnight out in the bush on elephant patrol, to track herds, identify and locate individual elephants and build up a picture for accurate elephant management.
 These reports also assist in identifying farms and homesteads which are potentially at risk from future elephant conflict.